Traffic Ops - Configuring¶

 |coalesce_masklen_v6||ip_allow.config||The mask length to use when coalescing IPv6 networks into one line using the NetAddr::IP Perl library.|

-Below is a list of cache parameters for special configuration, which are unlikely to need changes, but may be useful in particular circumstances:
+Cache server parameters for special configurations, which are unlikely to need changes but may be useful in particular circumstances, may be found in the Special Parameters table.

 Regions, Locations and Cache Groups¶

-All servers have to have a ‘location’, which is their physical location.
-Each location is part of a ‘region’, and each region is part of a ‘division’.
-For Example,
+All servers have to have a Physical Location, which defines their geographic latitude and longitude.
+Each Physical Location is part of a Region, and each Region is part of a Division.
+For example,

-West division.
-The hierarchy between these terms is illustrated graphically below.
+West Division.
+The hierarchy between these terms is illustrated graphically in Topography Hierarchy.

-To create these structures in Traffic Portal, first in enter your divisions under Topology->Divisions, then enter the regions in Topology->Regions, referencing the divisions entered and, finally, enter the physical locations in Topology->Phys Locations, referencing the regions entered.
+To create these structures in Traffic Portal, first make at least one Division under .
+Next enter the desired Region(s) in , referencing the earlier-entered Division(s).
+Finally, enter the desired Physical Location(s) in , referencing the earlier-entered Region(s).

 All servers also have to be part of a Cache Group.
-A Cache Group is a logical grouping of caches, that don’t have to be in the same physical location (in fact, usually a Cache Group is spread across minimally 2 physical Locations for redundancy purposes), but share geographical coordinates for content routing purposes.
+A Cache Group is a logical grouping of cache servers, that don’t have to be in the same Physical Location (in fact, usually a Cache Group is spread across minimally two Physical Locations for redundancy purposes), but share geographical coordinates for content routing purposes.

 Configuring Content Purge¶

-Content Purge is controlled by the following parameters in the profile of the cache:
+regex_revalidate.config file.
+Content Purge is controlled by the parameters in the profile of the cache server specified in the Content Purge Parameters table.

 |use_reval_pending||global||Configures Traffic Ops to use a separate

-Note that the TTL the adminstrator enters in the purge request should be longer than the TTL of the content to ensure the bad content will not be used.
+The TTL entered by the administrator in the purge request should be longer than the TTL of the content to ensure the bad content will not be used.
 If the CDN is serving content of unknown, or unlimited TTL, the administrator should consider using proxy-config-http-cache-guaranteed-min-lifetime to limit the maximum time an object can be in the cache before it is considered stale, and set that to the same value as maxRevalDurationDays (Note that the former is in seconds and the latter is in days, so convert appropriately).

 Creating the CentOS Kickstart File¶

-The kickstart file is a text file, containing a list of items, each identified by a keyword.
-You can create it by using the Kickstart Configurator application, or writing it from scratch.
-The Red Hat Enterprise Linux installation program also creates a sample kickstart file based on the options that you selected during installation.
+The Kickstart file is a text file, containing a list of items, each identified by a keyword.
+This file can be generated using the Red Hat Kickstart Configurator application, or it can be written from scratch.
+The Red Hat Enterprise Linux installation program also creates a sample Kickstart file based on the options selected during installation.
 It is written to the file

-/root/anaconda-ks.cfg.
-This file is editable using most text editors that can save files as ASCII text.
+/root/anaconda-ks.cfg in this case.
+This file is editable using most text editors.

 - Make the installation tree available.

-mkdir newdir cd newdir/ cp -r ../centos74/* . vim ks.src vim isolinux/isolinux.cfg cd vim osversions.cfg vim osversions.cfg
+# Starting from the Kickstart root directory (`/var/www/files` by default) mkdir newdir cd newdir/ # In this example, the pre-existing system image definition tree is for CentOS 7.4 located in `centos74` cp -r ../centos74/* . vim ks.src vim isolinux/isolinux.cfg cd .. vim osversions.cfg

 Configuring the Go Application¶